Assistant Professor of Business Administration, Harvard Business School

 Reshmaan Hussam is the child of immigrants from Bangladesh

-Fellowship awarded to support work towards a PhD in Economics at MIT
+Fellowship awarded to support work towards a PhD in Economics at Massachusetts Institute of Technology (MIT)

 Reshmaan is the daughter of Bangladeshi immigrants to this country.
 She was born in Virginia.